Chicken Vindaloo

 Find the printable recipe with measurements below.

 • Chicken quarters.
-I prefer bone-in, skinless chicken quarters as they remain tender while the flavors in the sauce develop.
-The quarters will be separated to leave four drumsticks and four thighs.
+I prefer bone-in, skinless chicken quarters because they remain tender while the sauce develops flavor.
+The quarters will be separated, leaving four drumsticks and four thighs.

 • Spice blend.
 I used a mix of coriander seeds, cumin seeds, cardamom, cloves, turmeric, dried red chilies (I prefer Kashmiri chilies), and a cinnamon stick.